nint8835/InvitationASM/README.md

 #### *MULTIPLY*
 Usage: `MULTIPLY A`

-Multiplies the register by the value contained at memory address A .
+Multiplies the register by the value contained at memory address A.